SD-WAN and its importance

 A WAN is often used to connect remote branches to their main central corporate networks, or data centres that are distances apart.
 WAN connections traditionally used specific proprietary hardware.
 SD-WAN, on the other hand, uses cloud-based private systems or the Internet.
 With SD-WAN, the traffic management and monitoring functions detach from the hardware and the network from the management plane.
 The four central components that it relies on are:

 What is MPLS?

 Multi-protocol label switching (MPLS) is more of a technique than a service.
 When one sends information over the Internet, an Internet router receives the information.
 The packet carries no information except the destination IP address.
 The router sends the packet to different routers.
-Each router individually decides where to send the package next by using complex routing tables.
-This whole process is repeated from router to router until the packet reaches its destination.
+Each individually decides where to send the package next by using complex routing tables.
+This whole process is repeated form router to router until the packet reaches its destination.
 You can imagine that this process results in poor performance, specifically for time-sensitive applications like video-conferencing or voice over IP (VOIP).

 MPLS addresses this problem by establishing pre-set, well-organised routes for the information.
 When a packet enters the network for the first time, it is assigned a specific forwarding equivalence class (FEC) – a label that is attached to the package.